lightsalmon-dev/components-library/README.md

 In order to use components from this library, you need to import them from the library itself.
 In addition, you need to import the library's styles in your project.

+## Form fields lifecycle

+The form fields of the library are designed to behave and interact with the outside in a common way.

+The following is the internal lifecycle of a form field:

+1. **First render**: The form field is rendered as is, no validation is performed, no error message is shown and no default value is set.
+2. **On mount**: The form field is rendered with a default value, first validation is performed, and the error message is shown if the value is invalid.
+3. **On focus**: The user focuses on the form field, the error message is hidden.
+4. **On change**: The user fills the input, the value is updated.
+5. **On blur**: The user leaves the form field, the validation is performed, and the error message is shown if the value is invalid.

 ## Contribute